AdaCore/gnatstudio/docs/users_guide/projects.rst

 * :menuselection:`Project --> New`

   Open the project wizard (see :ref:`The_Project_Wizard`) so you can create a new project.
-You'll be asked for other information used to create the project.
+You will be asked for other information used to create the project.
 For example you can create a set of project files from existing Ada sources.
 On exit, the wizard asks whether the new project should be loaded.
 If you select :guilabel:`Yes`, the new project replaces the